 For more than 30 years, The Western Weekender has been the heartbeat of Penrith.

-The Western Weekender is a local, independent publication that is delivered to homes and businesses across the Penrith Local Government Area.
+The Western Weekender is a local, independent publication that covers the Penrith Local Government Area.

 It boasts the widest circulation of all papers in the Penrith region, and has a loyal and dedicated readership.